windhooked/HeidenhainScales/README.md

 # HeidenhainScales
-Decoding the absolute reference marks on Heindenhain glass scales
+Decoding the absolute reference marks on Heindenhain glass scales.
+Tested with data obtained from a LS378C scale